 - Get some rest by rowing easily for 2 minutes before repeating your next 5 minute session

 Once you have mastered the ability to row at different strokes per minute over time, the next step is to introduce rowing at a steady pace for a longer period of time.

-The next step in powering your body to fitness is to learn the fastest rate at which you can row.
+The next step in improving your rowing performance is to learn the fastest rate at which you can row.

-When you are short on time, high intensity interval rowing routines can be a powerful way to keep your fitness in check.
-This workout is for users who have perfected the first routines indicated above and hopefully improved their formula.
+When you are short on time, high intensity interval rowing routines can be a powerful way to burn calories and build your muscles.
+This workout is for users who have perfected the first routines indicated above and hopefully improved their technique.

 Method 7 involves combining the previous 2 workout routines and can be a powerful way to transform beginners to intermediates.

 - Row hard at 20-22 strokes per minute for 60 seconds